pyroscope-io/agent-benchmarks/README.md

 - When the envvar is set, the benchmarked program should enable profiling.
 - When the envvar is not set, the benchmarked program should not enable profiling.

+### List of benchmarks

+- fibonacci.
+It's a CPU intensive benchmark that requires no heap allocation and no concurrency.
+It should provide simple stack traces of some height.
+- memory / GC intensive benchmark (TODO)
+- concurrency intensive benchmark (TODO)
+- ...

 ## The runner

 The runner takes a sequence of paths to the actual benchmarks to run as command line arguments.